How to understand Roo Analytics

 Where does “Appointments per shift” come from?

-By default, the page calculates this from recent completed-shift history.
-It rounds to a whole number and uses at least 1.
+By default, the page calculates an estimate from your recent completed-shift history.
 If there is not enough usable history, the page falls back to 15 appointments per shift.
 You can also enter a custom number manually.

 Where does “Avg. transaction value” come from?